Danyang Yonghong Marine Rubber Co., Ltd.

 · Stable dimensional accuracy for deck-mounted systems

-Rubber dredging hoses in TSHD operations are commonly used for:
+Rubber dredge hoses in TSHD operations are commonly used for:

 · Shore discharge pipelines